Questions About Medicines for Epilepsy

 How much will the treatment cost?

 The costs of medicines vary.
 Epilepsy often requires many years of treatment.
 If you can, choose a medicine that you will be able to afford over the long run.
 High costs may make you less likely to stay on your treatment plan.
+In most cases, the cost of epilepsy medicines is covered under your provincial health plan.

 Try to keep the total costs in mind.
 Medicine may be expensive, especially with some of the newer antiepileptic medicines.
 But successful treatment may also help you lower your total costs by reducing doctor visits, hospitalization, and missed work time.
 A medicine that controls your seizures and does not cause many side effects may be worth the cost.